-The Flow Leadership Framework has been distilled and implemented by professionals and teams across the globe for over 26 years to deliver consistent, high-performing remarkable results that are duplicatable.
+The Flow Leadership Mindset has been distilled into a comprehensive Framework and implemented by professionals and teams across the globe for over 26 years to deliver consistent, sustainable and high-performing remarkable results that are duplicatable.

 There are three (3) Flow certifications.
 First there is an overview for each one and then a little more detail on the requirements for (and the path to achieving) each certification:

 The FCP (Flow Certified Professional) course consists of instructional videos, blog posts and quizzes.
 These are watched and completed at your own pace; and, it typically takes around four (4) weeks to complete the coursework (18 hours).

 You can enroll in the FCP training on an on-going basis and start the 4-week course today – please note that you do not have to pay in advance for the FCP.